developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 ### Unsigned DO/DA Agent + MX

 <img alt="image" style="height:350px" src="EMM_unsigned_DO_or_DA_EMM_agent+MX.png"/>
-_This approach offers advantages that make it attractive as an interim solution_.
+_This approach offers advantages that make it attractive as an interim solution.
+Click image to enlarge_.

 **Advantages**:
 * **Supported by all Zebra Android devices running Oreo** and earlier.